-This is probably the most important, but you need an excellent hosting service.
-You might be happy spending 2$ or 5$ per month into it, however, do you have to spend 10 hours per month on backups (or even paying for it), making it faster, and fixing issues after a major crash or hack?
-If your value your time, then it’s probably better to spend a bit more on your hosting service.
+This is probably the most important: you need a proper hosting service.
+You might be happy spending only 2$ or 5$ per month for it, however, do you need to spend many hours every month on backups (or even paying for it), making it faster, and fixing issues after a crashes or hacks?
+If you value your own time more, then it’s probably better to spend a bit more on your hosting service.
 Last but not least, avoid using a VPS if you don’t have an engineer helping you optimizing it.
 They are not optimized by default.

 Recent version of PHP

-If your server is not using PHP 7 yet, ask for it.
+If your server is not using PHP 7 (or more) yet, ask for it.
 It will improve the performance drastically.
 WordPress will also soon require it.

 Restrict the number of plugins

 The plugins installed on your WordPress have a huge performance impact.
-It is by far what slows down your install the most.
+It is by far what slows down your website the most.

 Even the plugins supposed to make your WordPress faster might make it slower.
-The best examples are caching plugins, or optimization plugins.
+The best examples are caching plugins, optimization plugins and others.
 They indeed might accelerate the browsing of your website through caching, but they will slow down your install, especially the experience you have when you are logged in.

 Move whatever process you can out of your WordPress.
-I am not talking about move your images, I am talking about moving out your images, but moving out the optimization and caching of them.
-Please check my articles about CDN.
-Also, it’s better to have security handled by your hosting service, Cloudflare and such services than by a plugin, which might have some issues as well.
+I am not talking about moving your images but using external services for optimization and caching.
+Please check my articles about Images Optimization and CDN.
+Also, it’s better to have security handled by your hosting service (and Cloudflare).
+Security plugins slow down your installs and open their own share of security holes.

 Use the minimum number of plugins possible.
-If a plugin has many options, and many features, avoid using it, and try to use a plugin which has only the feature you need.
-If it doesn’t exist, maybe you should try to forget about that feature?
-Does it really matter to you?
+If a plugin has many options and features, avoid it.
+Use a light plugin which only does what you need.
+If it doesn’t exist, do you actually need that feature?
+Sometimes less is better.
+And faster, in this case :)

-This term doesn’t exist, I actually made it up :) But basically, each time you load your website, the WordPress admin, or run a request to perform an action (asynchronously or not), the whole WordPress framework will be loaded.
-And with it, all the active plugins will be loaded as well and those might run processes (such as updating the database, running tasks, etc).
-The time it takes to load will therefore be added in front of any task you do.
-For example, listing the Posts in your WordPress will take the Empty Request Time + the Posts Listing Time.
+This term doesn’t exist, Meow Apps made it up! :) But basically, each time you load your website, the WordPress admin, or run a request to perform an action (asynchronously or not), the whole WordPress framework will be loaded.
+Along with it, all the active plugins will be loaded as well and those might run processes (such as updating the database, running tasks, etc).
+And finally, after all this, your request will be considered and performed (even if it is just to display a Hello World page).
+Scary, right?

 Your goal is to limit this time to the minimum.
-If it is more than 2,000 ms, that will cause issues, you will easily get timeouts for instance.
+If it is more than 2,000 ms, that will cause issues (you will get timeouts very often).
 Ideally, it should be less than 500 ms.

-If you install any plugin from Meow Apps, visit the Dashboard under the Meow Apps menu and you will find this screen.
-It runs automatically every 5 seconds and calculate the new average every time.
+If you install any plugin from Meow Apps, visit the Dashboard under the Meow Apps menu and you will find the screen below.
+It runs automatically every 5 seconds and calculate the average as it goes.

-This idea would be to let this run, check your score, disable one plugin, click Reset and wait for your new score, and by doing this, you might find which plugins (or options) are really slowing down your WordPress.
+This idea would be to let this run, check your score, disable one plugin, click Reset and wait for your new score.
+By doing this, you might find which plugins (or options) are slowing down your WordPress.

 Optimizing the database is very straightforward, it’s done by deleting the revisions, the drafts, and all that.
 You can use a plugin for that, but it’s not really needed, as it’s really simple.
 There is a nice article about all this here, and most of the content be below comes from it.
 Here it is.